Blue runner: Description

-The blue runner is moderately large in size, growing to a maximum confirmed length of 70 cm and 5.05 kg in mass, but is more common at lengths less than 35 cm.
+The blue runner is moderately large in size, growing to a maximum confirmed length of 70 cm and 5.05 kg in weight, but is more common at lengths less than 35 cm.
 The blue runner is morphologically similar to a number of other carangids, having an elongated, moderately compressed body with dorsal and ventral profiles of approximately equal convexity and a slightly pointed snout.
 The posterior section of the eye is covered by a moderately well developed adipose eyelid, and the posterior extremity of the jaw is vertically under the center of the eye.
-The dorsal fin is in two parts, the first consisting of 8 spines and the second of 1 spine followed by 22 to 25 soft rays.
-The anal fin consists of 2 anteriorly detached spines followed by 1 spine and 19 to 21 soft rays.
-The pectoral fins become more falcate with age, having 21 to 23 rays, and are slightly longer than the head.
+The dorsal fin is in two parts, the first consisting of eight spines and the second of one spine followed by 22 to 25 soft rays.
+The anal fin consists of two anteriorly detached spines followed by one spine and 19 to 21 soft rays.
+The pectoral fins become more falcated with age, having 21 to 23 rays, and are slightly longer than the head.
 The lateral line has a pronounced but short anterior arch, with the curved section intersecting the straight section below the spine of the second dorsal fin.
-The straight section contains 0 to 7 scales followed by 46 to 56 very strong scutes, with bilateral keels present on the caudal peduncle.
-There are a total of 86 to 98 scales and scutes over the entire lateral line.
+The straight section contains from none up to seven scales followed by 46 to 56 very strong scutes, with bilateral keels present on the caudal peduncle.
+From 86 to 98 scales and scutes are over the entire lateral line.
 The chest is completely scaled.
 The upper jaw contains an irregular series of outer canines with an inner band of small, regularly spaced teeth, while the lower jaw contains a single band of small teeth.
-The species has 35 to 42 gill rakers in total; 10 to 14 on the upper limb and 25 to 28 on the lower limb, with this the only feature that differs between C. crysos and C. caballus.
-There are 25 vertebrae present.
+The species has 35 to 42 gill rakers in total, 10 to 14 on the upper limb and 25 to 28 on the lower limb, with this the only feature that differs between C. crysos and C. caballus.
+Twenty-five vertebrae are present.

 The blue runner's colour varies from bluish green to olive green dorsally, becoming silvery grey to brassy below.
-Juveniles often have 7 dark vertical bands on their body.
+Juveniles often have seven dark, vertical bands on their bodies.
 Fin colour also varies, with all fins ranging from to dusky or hyaline to olive green.
-The species also has a dusky spot which may not be distinct on the upper operculum.
+The species also has a dusky spot, which may not be distinct on the upper operculum.